 Dental Cleanings FAQs

 A dental cleaning is a simple procedure that we recommend twice a year.
-While simple, it is vital to your oral health and will contribute to your overall well-being.
+While simple, it is vital to oral health and will contribute to overall well-being.
 If you have any questions or concerns, please contact our dental office during regular office hours.
 The following are frequently asked questions about dental cleanings.

 Do adult teeth benefit from fluoride treatments?